jimmoffitt/developer_advocate.blog/twtr_evolution.md

 =====================================================

-# Articles <a id="articleList" class="tall">&nbsp;</a>

 ## Twitter timeline <a id="twitterTimeline" class="tall">&nbsp;</a>

+At its core, Twitter is a real-time, global communication network.
+How Twitter is used to communicate has evolved since 2006.

+There are many examples where this evolution was driven by new user conventions and behaviors.
+[Intro narrative on the evolution of hashtags and retweets, and how new twitter features affected user-behavior.]

+Other changes were driven by

+Understanding how Twitter evolved is helpful since new features map directly to JSON 'objects' and their attributes.

 User-driven conventions and new features.
-[Intro narrative on the evolution of hashtags and retweets, and how new twitter features affected user-behavior.]

 #### New user conventions and use-patterns driving product development